shuhaosun/ECM-Sketch/README.md

 ## How to run

-Suppose you've already cloned the respository and start from the `ECM-Sketch` directory.
+Suppose you've already cloned the repository and start from the `ECM-Sketch` directory.

 You just need: